 To illustrate how human resource development can work, imagine a new sales rep has been hired by your company.
 They receive formal training by staff as part of the onboarding process, and regular informal coaching by managers as they learn the ropes.

 As they continue their career with you, more opportunities arise for formal internal training, which is then implemented on a regular schedule.
 Perhaps you assign this new employee a mentor who can help them navigate any difficulties and even work to identify their special strengths; this enables the employee to be directed toward a path of advancement tailored to their unique abilities and desires.

 Finally, as the employee gains more experience, knowledge, and training, they may be tapped for a leadership role, which could then involve more specialized management training.

-During this time, the employee, thanks to the organization's focus on human resource development, has improved their effectiveness and productivity, boosting your company's bottom line and overall success.
+During this time, the employee, with help from the organization's focus on human resource development, has improved their effectiveness and productivity, boosting your company's bottom line and overall success.